 Nitro Controller

-Packet Encapsulation
+Packet encapsulation

 Nitro cards handle packet encapsulation and decapsulation on VM hosts.

-ARP Intercept
+ARP interception

 • For EC2 instances communicating in the same subnet, ARP requests from one VM will get the MAC address of the other VM’s ENI.